ElkonLab/RNA-seq_length_bias/README.md

 3. edgeR TMM
 4. edgeR RLE
 5. edgeR uq
-The function assumes that the dataset contains 2 biological conditions (control and treatment) with equal number of replicates, ordered in the input files such that 1st col is Sym, then cols 2:(ncols/2) are for cond1 and (ncols/2)+1:ncols for cond2.
+The function assumes that the dataset contains 2 biological conditions (control and treatment) with equal numbers of replicates, ordered in the input files such Ens IDs are row names, the 1st col is Sym, then cols 2:(ncols/2) are for cond1 and (ncols/2)+1:ncols for cond2.

 # Step 3: